how much energy does a solar panel produce

 Picking a home solar system will be based on many factors, from the number of people living at the property to solar energy goals of the household.
 That’s why it’s important to carry out your research and gather as many quotes as you can before making a purchase decision.
 There isn’t a one-size-fits-all solution, so finding a quality solar installer that can best work to the energy needs of your home will be key.

-If you’re spoiled for choice or stumped on where to start, be sure to check out our annual solar installer ratings below.
-Here you’ll find a selection of companies that Aussie consumers have rated top-notch for solar installations.
+Check out Canstar Blue’s annual solar installer ratings below.
+Here you’ll find a selection of companies that Australian consumers have rated as best for solar installations.

 Compare Solar Installers